-Fitbit Versa 3 review TL;DR: a great fitness smartwatch with a sharp AMOLED screen and a slew of health features for a good price. if only the inductive 'button' wouldn't be a bit too fiddly to use.
+Fitbit Versa 3 review TL;DR: a great fitness smartwatch with a sharp AMOLED screen and a slew of health features for a reasonable price.
+If only the inductive 'button' wouldn't be a bit too fiddly to use.

-The Fitbit Versa 3 represents transition, both in a sense (pun intended) that it moved on from being the flagship Fitbit model – that title goes to the Fitbit Sense now – and also due to the fact that Google is buying Fitbit, which will probably have a profound impact on future Fitbit models.
+The Fitbit Versa 3 represents transition, both in a sense (pun intended) that it moved on from being the flagship Fitbit model – that title goes to the Fitbit Sense now – and because Google is buying Fitbit, which will probably have a profound impact on future Fitbit models.
 The influence of both can already be felt on the Fitbit Versa 3, for better or worse.
-How does the Fitbit Sense 3 compares to the Sense?
+How does the Fitbit Sense 3 compare to the Sense?
 Find out here: Fitbit Versa 3 vs Fitbit Sense.

 While the Fitbit Versa 2 was more of an update rather than a revolution of the original Versa, the Versa 3 has introduced significant improvements over its predecessor.
-Both the physical design and the user interface has been redesigned, yet the Versa 3 still feels and works like a true Fitbit.
+The physical design and user interface have been redesigned, yet the Versa 3 still feels and works like a true Fitbit.
 In fact, we'll go out on a limb and say it's the best Fitbit for most.

 Fitbit Versa 3 review: price and availability